PrymalFyre/NumberBot/README.md

 # NumberBot

-A simple C# example of a random number generator.
+A simple C# example of a random number generator and user input comparisons.

 NumberBot loves when you guess numbers.